Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog (at no cost to you).

 I understand this.
 I remember one cloudy Sunday before the evening church service my dad told me I could play outside but because it had rained all day I had to stay on the concrete so I wouldn’t get wet.
 Our church had large logs that served as borders to the parking lot.
 We kids would always walk on them to make our way around the parking lot.
 So, I naturally thought that I could walk on them and, even though I wasn’t on the concrete, as long as I didn’t fall off I could stay dry and still have fun.
 Well, that didn’t last.
 Halfway through the logs I fell off, and my shoes and pants got wet.
 Hard to hide that one.
 I don’t remember what happened afterwards except that I thought it would have been a lot better if I would have only stayed on the concrete.

 Max gets the mud on him.
 Just as Paul personifies sin in Romans 6-7, illustrator Craig McIntosh personifies the mud.
 The mud grabs him and covers him.
 It gets everywhere.
-So Max sneaks in, hides his muddy clothes, puts on new clothes, picks up a book, and jumps in bed as if nothing ever happened.
+So Max sneaks in to his room, hides his muddy clothes, puts on new clothes, picks up a book, and jumps in bed as if nothing ever happened.
 His mom sees right through him.
 Max showers off the mud, but he still feels dirty.
 He then lies to his dad and blames it on the mud.
 He slipped and fell.
 But Dad sees right through it too.

 Machowski presents the gospel story to kids in a way they will understand.
 It helps them to understand what guilt is and why they feel it.
 It does feel like they can’t get clean, but there is an answer.
 The first lesson is that we can’t play with sin.
 It will bite us, and we will wish we had stayed away.
 We blame shift.
 We lie.
 But Christ died to wash away our sin and to clear us of guilt.
 None of us have to fall into the mud.
 When we put our trust in Christ, we no longer serve sin (or mud) but Christ.
 The book ends with ways to help your child understand sin and ways to help your child understand the gospel.